 - 1/3 cup dry white wine

 - 6 to 7 tablespoons verjus (Buy it)

-- 3 cups unsalted chicken stock, reduced to 1 cup
+- 3 cups unsalted homemade chicken stock or low-sodium canned chicken broth, reduced to 1 cup

 - 12 sour green grapes, preferably tart